tamalchowdhury/blogkori/README.md

 This is my first theme, so it does not have any extra features.
 As I learn more and more about WordPress theme development, I will make more themes with cool features.
 If you love my theme and use it on your site, please send me an email with your site address and I will be happy to check it out.

 Read my blog at https://blogkori.com
-email: tamalanwaronline[at]gmail[dot]com ~ tweet me @tamalweb
+email: tamal[at]blogkori[dot]com

 ## Theme Features

-* Simple minimalist design with good typography
+- Simple minimalist design with good typography
-* Widgetized sidebar area
+- Widgetized sidebar area
-* Custom menu area with drop down menus
+- Custom menu area with drop down menus
-* Threaded/nested comments
+- Threaded/nested comments
-* Choose your own header logo from theme customizer
+- Choose your own header logo from theme customizer
-* Choose your own site background color or image
+- Choose your own site background color or image
-* Mobile and tablet ready responsive design
+- Mobile and tablet ready responsive design
-* HTML5 clean code base for faster page load
+- HTML5 clean code base for faster page load
-* New in 1.3.4: Theme options page and Google Analytics tracking code box
+- New in 1.3.4: Theme options page and Google Analytics tracking code box
-* New in 1.3.6: Change the color scheme from the default blue to your choice
+- New in 1.3.6: Change the color scheme from the default blue to your choice

 ## Theme Limitations